Kevin Ian Schmidt

 Far too often companies take a very positive and proactive approach to motivating productivity activities yet do exactly the opposite when it comes to safety by providing only negative reinforcement for safety.
 Safety is a condition of employment is a commonly used threat.
 Of course, it is, and so is being on time and doing your job.
 Too many companies in their orientation focus on making negative consequences the key messages during orientation rather than to tell employee that we need their help to make it safe here and we are counting on you to help us with safe production.
 Of course, you cannot ignore unsafe behaviors any more than you would ignore behaviors that didn’t comply with your productivity systems.
 Stop making safety feel like a negative thing.
 There is nothing negative about doing our work with a focus on safe production.

-(10) Hold safety meetings that everyone wants to avoid.
+(10) Hold safety meetings that no one wants to attend.

 Learn more about engaging your employees on safety committees.